 - Avoid large chunks of text.
 Instead, aim for shorter sentences and paragraphs so that your subscribers can easily consume your message on the go.

 - Bold, underline, or italicize key pieces of information that you want to draw your viewer’s attention to.

 - Limit the number of different fonts and colors used in your email.
 Keep your email visually simple.

 - When appropriate, use numbered lists and bullet points to break down your content into bite-sized pieces.
 Lists are more scannable and can help emphasize your main points.

 Perhaps you’re debating between whether to use HTML in your emails or take a plain text approach.
 Which one performs better for email newsletters?

-What does the research say about these two types?
+But what does the research say about these two types of emails?